 Who Can Help You With The Processing Of Your Visa?

 You can either hire a travel agent who can help you get your documents together, but you still need to go to the appointment by yourself.
 Or you can apply it directly through VFS global.

 It acts as a mediator between an individual and governments across the globe and helps process your visa.
 But they still don’t hold accountability in case your visa is rejected.
 That power lies with the respective embassy only.

 What Kind Of Schengen Visa Should You Apply For?

 If you are halting to a Schengen country for a connecting flight without getting out of the airport then you need to apply for an Airport transit Visa

 A “Short term visa” will let you visit Schengen countries for up to 90 days at a time.
 Understand your visa type here.

 How To Apply For A Schengen Visa From India?

 Now, there is a long list of documents in the process to get Schengen Visa from India and all of them are very important.
-The scrutiny on Schengen visa applications is quite heavy and you need to give them proof in as much detail as possible that you will be leaving the Schengen area in the committed period.
+The scrutiny of Schengen visa applications is quite heavy.
+Therefore you need to give them proof in as much detail as possible that you will be leaving the Schengen area in the committed period.